 70 Years of the NHS

+To celebrate and honour 70 wonderful years of the NHS in 2018, we wanted to create an entirely unique sculpture for Shrewsbury Hospital.
+Richard Jones, senior communications specialist at Shrewsbury and Telford Hospital NHS Trust (SaTH), originally floated the idea of working with the British Ironwork Centre to create a sculpture to mark the landmark.
 He said: “I have known the team at the British Ironwork Centre for many years, and having been involved in a number of exciting projects with them in the past, I knew they would be the perfect partners to create something that reflects how passionate we all are about the NHS.”

-“We want to create something that stands the test of time and not only reflects our love for the NHS but also the kind, caring and hard-working people who work in the organisation throughout Shropshire.
+Clive Knowles, Owner and Chairman of the British Ironwork Centre, said: “We were delighted to work with SaTH in creating this stunning sculpture to mark the 70th anniversary of the NHS.
+It reflects our love for the NHS but also the kind, caring and hard-working people who work in the organisation throughout Shropshire.”

 The sculpture was officially unveiled at a charity fun day at the Royal Shrewsbury Hospital on the 7th of July 2018, where it now remains stood proudly outside of the hospital’s general ward, ready to be viewed and admired by patients, families and staff for many years to come.